jeeberhardt/unrolr/README.md

 * NumPy
 * H5py
 * Pandas
+* Matplotlib
 * PyOpenCL
 * MDAnalysis

-But I highly you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, H5py, Pandas).
+But I highly you to install the Anaconda distribution (https://www.continuum.io/downloads) if you want a clean python environnment with nearly all the prerequisites already installed (NumPy, H5py, Pandas, Matplotlib).

 For the rest, you just have to do this,
 ```bash